 Is your pup an escape artist when it comes to their crate?
 While it can be maddening to return home to an empty crate, a guilty dog, and a shredded sofa, an escape attempt can also be dangerous for your dog.
 Military-grade dog crates may seem like the only recourse for your little Houdini, but (almost!) any crate can be made escape-proof.

 Most dog crates are collapsible for easy transport and storage.
 However, what makes them convenient can also make them weak.
 The walls and floor are often your dog’s first point of attack, and the latches that you thought were sturdy can turn out to be child’s play for a determined Fido.
-Reinforce the walls with zip ties on each corner, taking care to trim the tie short enough that your pup isn’t able to chew them.
-To reinforce the floor, drill small holes on the corners of the plastic tray and attach zip ties, again taking care to trim the tie.
-Avoid drilling holes in the bottom of the tray to prevent leakage.
+But there are a few things you can do to fortify these problem areas.

 Proper dog crate training is one of the most important steps in ensuring crate safety.
 If your dog has never encountered a crate before, don’t just lock them in with a treat and disappear.
 Imagine if you were left in a cramped, unfamiliar place that you knew nothing about.
 Sounds frustrating, doesn’t it?
 Your dog feels the same way!
 There are countless articles, books, and videos that break crate training down into easily manageable tasks, so pick one that you’re comfortable with and get to work!